emistk/emistk/README.md

-olá👋👋,bem vindo ao meu perfil! me chamo Emili, e sou estudante do primeiro ano do ensino médio
+olá👋👋,bem vindo ao meu perfil! me chamo Emili, e sou estudante do segundo ano do ensino médio
 <!--
 **emistk/emistk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.